FMZennaro/fmzennaro.github.io/_pages/teaching.md

 Project Supervision
 ======
+* M. Dravucz, *Jointly Learning Consistent Causal Abstraction Over Multiple Interventional Distributions**, MSc by research at the University of Warwick, 2022
-* M. Heggem, *Graph Neural Networks to Process Threat Data*, MSc dissertation at the University of Oslo, ongoing
+* M. Heggem, *Graph Neural Networks to Process Threat Data*, MSc dissertation at the University of Oslo, 2022
 * W. Arild Dahl, *Malware Detection using Recurrent Neural Networks*, MSc dissertation at the University of Oslo, 2020
 * S. Waisi, *Analyzing AI Safety Problems in Reinforcement Learning*, MSc dissertation at the University of Oslo, 2020
 * M. Nini, *Speech Emotion Recognition via Covariate Shift Adaptation*, MSc dissertation submitted to the University of Manchester, 2016